simecek/dspracticum2020/README.md

 The course is scheduled for **Mondays, 12:00-13:30**, and will be taught remotely through Google Meet/Hangouts.
 The first lecture will take place on **October 5**.
 To be invited to the classes, enroll to the course in [IS](https://is.muni.cz/).
 If you want to try a few first lectures without a formal enrollment, send me [an email](https://www.muni.cz/lide/244334-petr-simecek).

-No special knowledge is expected but you should have at least one year of coding experience, either in R or Python.
-I like diverse crowds; students from different faculties and specializations are encouraged to enroll (if still in doubt, let me know to be paired with more experienced students).
+No special knowledge is expected but you should have at least one year of coding experience, either R or Python.
+I like diverse crowds; students from different faculties and specializations are encouraged to enroll (if still in doubt, let me know to be paired with a more experienced student).
 The course will be taught in English if at least two students will be interested, otherwise in Czech.

 ## Lectures